About Tararua REAP

 Our Organisation

-Tararua REAP Incorporated is one of thirteen REAPs established in the late 1970s, and is a “First Stop Education Shop” which provides educational services.
+Tararua REAP (Rural Education Activities Programme) is one of thirteen REAPs established in the late 1970s, and is a “First Stop Education Shop” which provides educational services.
 Tararua REAP operates within the Tararua area from Woodville in the south to Norsewood in the north, and from the ranges in the west to the coast in the east.

 Tararua REAP makes a real difference in the community by delivering and supporting all sectors of education including early childhood, schools, youth, tertiary and adult education.